heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 You can be asked to answer questions regarding the theoretical content as well as the practical content of the slides/READMEs/videos during the practical work review or the evaluations.
 Both aspects are complementary and important.

-I will try my best to give you your grades and feedback as quickly as possible so you can improve for the next work.
+We will try my best to give you your grades and feedback as quickly as possible so you can improve for the next work.

-I can be flexible on the deadlines if you have a good reason.
+We can be flexible on the deadlines if you have a good reason.
 Please let us know as soon as possible if you have any difficulties.

-If you have trouble with your group, please let us know as soon as possible.
-I will do my best to help you.
+If you have trouble with your group, please let us know as soon as possible. we will do my best to help you.

 ## Responsibilities and expectations